mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 ### RetroArch

-RetroArch happens to use a number of custom parameters.
+RetroArch happens to use a large number of custom parameters.
 It can be launched like this:

 ```make
 collection: NES